Google Translate Disclaimer

 • Collect and submit a water sample after 48 hours.

-• Do not drinking your water until your sample results show E. coli is 0 and total coliforms are less than 5.
+• Do not drink your water until your sample results show E. coli is 0 and total coliforms are less than 5.

-• Find and remove potential sources of contamination such as a failing septic system, manure close to the well, drainage of rainfall or snowmelt towards the well, broken or non-secure well camps, and seal joints/cracks/connections in the well casing.
+• Find and remove potential sources of contamination such as failing septic system, manure close to the well, drainage of rainfall or snowmelt towards the well, broken or non-secure well caps, and seal joints/cracks/connections in the well casing.

 • If your drinking water quality does not improve, consider consulting with a licensed well contractor, or a knowledgeable water treatment professional.

-In addition to regular testing, owners should inspect their wells and drinking water system equipment at least once a year to make sure it is free from drainage and in good condition.
+In addition to regular testing, owners should inspect their wells and drinking water system equipment at least once a year to make sure it is free from damage and in good condition.

 Please contact a private licensed laboratory.
 The Public Health Ontario Laboratories do not test for other contaminants such as chemicals.